max-ri/Guidelime/README.md

 ## Where do I find guides for the addon?

-See [list of all available guides](GuideList) for a complete list of guides that have been written for Guidelime so far.
+See <a href="https://github.com/max-ri/Guidelime/wiki/GuideList">list of all available guides</a> for a complete list of guides that have been written for Guidelime so far.

 ## How do I write a guide?